Danncode10/Work1/Docs/DannFramework_docs/Phase 2: Software Requirements Specification (SRS).md

 ### **Example Acceptance Statements**

-> “Ingredient search is successful when a guest user receives relevant results within 2 seconds.”
+> "Ingredient search is successful when a guest user receives relevant results within 2 seconds."
 >

-> “An ingredient detail page is valid when nutrition facts and benefits load without errors.”
+> "An ingredient detail page is valid when nutrition facts and benefits load without errors."
 >

-> “Version 1 is accepted when users can browse ingredient data without being required to log in.”
+> "Version 1 is accepted when users can browse ingredient data without being required to log in."
 >

 ---